dvanherbergen/elm-multitag-input/readme.md

 - tabindex
 - focus on inputfield if clicked anywhere in mti-box
 - do not show suggestions if no result was found
+- enter text + press tab iso enter -> no tag added
+- autocomplete show empty lists
+- entering value results in red flash before it is resolved..
+- clicking anywhere in the field should focus on input
+- mouse selection doesn't work
+- highlighting of autocomplete matches is case sensitive
+- pressing enter submits the form
 - update documentation
 - live demo?